taylortrujeque/Taylor-CV/index.md

 ![Featured Image](/assets/featured-image.jpg)

-# Taylor Trujeque
+# Welcome!
-## PhD Candidate at the University of Central Florida
+## Taylor Trujeque- PhD Candidate at the University of Central Florida

 ### About Me
 I am a dynamic educator with a proven track record of excellence at Flagler College, where I’ve cultivated a passion for teaching and scholarship.
 I hold a Master of Arts in Film Studies from University College London, where I developed specialized expertise in film genres, theory, content, and form.
 My academic journey is currently continuing at the University of Central Florida, where I am pursuing a Ph.D. in Texts and Technology.